ThirVondukr/passlib/docs/lib/passlib.hash.pbkdf2_digest.rst

 it is not vulnerable to any of the known weaknesses of SHA-1 [#hmac-sha1]_, and can be safely used.
 However, for those still concerned, SHA-256 and SHA-512 versions are offered as well.
-PBKDF2-SHA512 is one of the three hashes Passlib :ref:`recommends <recommended-hashes>` for new applications.
+PBKDF2-SHA512 is one of the four hashes Passlib :ref:`recommends <recommended-hashes>` for new applications.

 All of these classes can be used directly as follows::